 2. A damaged radiator fan – A wobbly fan will spin freely when the engine is turned off, or broken shrouds will not be able to reduce the temperature to a proper level, probably causing the engine to overheat.
 Change the fan if you see anything unusual with it.

 3. Loose or broken belt – when this occurs, the water pump did not return to the correct speed to promote the flow of coolant and this will lead to overheating.
 You can tighten the belt yourself or you can come to a repair shop.

 Overheating is very bad for your car as it leads to many more problems down the road.
+That is why you need to know how to keep your car from overheating.
 And having any cheap auto insurance won’t do you any good.
 You have to know what to do in case the temperature of your car starts to rise.
-Here are the steps to wrap your mind around when it comes to preventing an overheating scenario:
+Here are the steps to wrap your mind around when it comes to preventing an overheating scenario.

 1. Turn off the engine – when your car overheats while driving, it is best to turn off the engine and open the hood to allow the engine to cool down better.

 2. Under no circumstances should you remove the radiator cap – unless you want to look like Two-Face in Batman, don’t even think about removing the cap.
 The hot fluids inside will explode and burn.

 3. Let the engine cool down by itself – pretty self explanatory.
 Because your car has alarms and warnings, it will tell you when it is overheating before seriously damaging your engine parts.